dex-guru/ethereum-etl/GUIDELINES.md

 ## Function signature

-* A Function's logic should be clear from its signature (and comments, rearly).
+* A Function's logic should be clear from its signature (and docstring, rearly).
 * The user of a function should not be forced to read the function source to understand what it does.

 ```python